Why is breathing important in singing? ( Top 6 Reasons )

 A lot of beginner singers think that the quality of their voice is mainly due to their vocal cords, although this is true, but the ability to breathe properly while singing is even more important.
 The truth is that if you can not breathe correctly while singing you will never be able to use your voice to its full potential, no matter how talented you might be.
 Generally speaking, most beginner singers do not focus on breathing almost at all, they would rather focus on improving their voice and singing high notes.

-Consider you breathe as being the fuel of your voice, if you do not have enough fuel no matter how well developed your singing muscles, vocal cords, and technique might be, at that point it just a Ferrari without gas.
+Consider your breath as being the fuel of your voice, if you do not have enough fuel no matter how well developed your singing muscles, vocal cords, and technique might be, at that point, it is just a Ferrari without gas.
 If you are a singer who has been struggling to improve their voice for a long time, my personal recommendation is to try and focus on breathing techniques, as in most cases this is what limits a singer’s ability to actually improve.

 If you want to sing high notes properly or if you just want to make your voice higher, then check out my article How to make your voice higher permanently ( Fast & Easy ).